When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 The Peak-End Rule

-We owe this final cognitive insight to Kahneman, who observed that when forming impressions, humans unconsciously rely on the final and most emotional intense moments of an experience.
+We owe this final cognitive insight to Kahneman, who observed that when forming impressions, humans unconsciously rely on the final and most emotionally intense moments of an experience.
 This principle, since repeatedly measured, has been termed the “Peak-End” rule.

 This Peak-End rule is then an essential guide for brands hoping to craft a great customer experience: It defines the junctures in the consumer journey with the highest stakes and how they should be ordered.
 While most businesses can’t deliver joy to their customers at every single moment, they can prioritize the instants that truly matter.